AI ballot results: 99% YES vote

 Members are increasingly concerned about the use of their voice and likeness, including being digitally scanned on set.
 Equity is fighting for protections for performers based on the principles of explicit consent, transparency of terms, and fair remuneration for usage.

-However, a major section of Equity’s claim remains unaddressed regarding the use of data, such as recorded performances or digital scans, to train AI systems.
+However, a major section of Equity's claim remains unaddressed regarding the use of data, such as recorded performances or digital scans, to train AI systems.
+This is about future proofing our collective agreements and protecting your personal data.

 Equity is arguing that producers, content owners or any third party should not be using performers' data for this purpose without informed consent.